robertbauernfeind/OpenSourceSimWheelESP32/doc/hardware/subsystems/CustomizeHowto_en.md

   - The firmware will silently fall back to the second connected interface when the first is disconnected.
-  - BLE discovery will take place even if there is an USB connection.
+  - BLE advertising will take place even if there is an USB connection.

 - `Connectivity::USB_BLE_EXCLUSIVE`: combined BLE and USB.
   The same as the previous option but...

   - USB has priority over BLE.
-  - BLE discovery is disabled if there is an USB connection.
+  - BLE advertising is disabled if there is an USB connection.
   - BLE is forcedly disconnected when an USB connection takes place.

 > [!TIP]